Hachee

-Hachée (/nl/) is a traditional Dutch stew based on diced meat, fish or poultry, and vegetables.
-Hachée, based on beef, onions, apple butter, breakfast bread, and acid (usually vinegar or wine), is a typical example of traditional Dutch cuisine.
+Hachee (/nl/) is a traditional Dutch stew based on beef, onions, apple butter, breakfast bread, and vinegar, is a typical example of traditional Dutch cuisine.
 Clove and bay leaves are added to the thick gravy.
-It is usually served with potatoes.
+It is usually served with mashed potatoes and red cabbage.

 Origin

 The word hachée in French means chopped or ground, being the past participle of the verb hacher -- to chop or grind.
-Hachées have been described in Medieval buffets, although the exact recipe usually is not described.
+Hachees have been described in Medieval buffets, although the exact recipe usually is not described.
 The stew probably has its origin in the reuse of meat cooked in a Dutch oven together with vegetables that happened to be available.
 Wine or vinegar were added to make the meat more tender.